Broken Arrow Campground

 Directions

-From Roseburg, turn left onto OR-138 East for approximately 80 miles.
-Turn right onto Forest Road 4795 (Diamond Lake Loop) at the north entrance to Diamond Lake Recreation Area.
+From Roseburg, OR, take OR-138 East approximately 80 miles.
+Turn right onto Forest Road 4795 / Diamond Lake Loop at the north entrance to Diamond Lake Recreation Area.
 Continue 3.2 miles and turn right after the pizza parlor.
 Drive half a mile to the campground entrance on the left.
-Also accessible via OR-230 from Medford or US-97 from Klamath Falls and Bend.
+Also accessible via OR-230 from Medford or US-97 from Klamath Falls or Bend.

 Amenities